About Beyond HigH C

 It all started when a brain injury survivor came to me (Kiersten) for singing lessons.
 He was kind and enthusiastic and could not follow along in his lesson.
 At first, I was worried that I would be of no use to him, but as I began to adjust my approach and the content of his lessons, he began to have a lot of success!

 When a cross-country move forced us to try it online (before Covid), I was happily surprised to see meeting online worked great!
-I LOVED working with this survivor so much, I began leading musical activities at all of the brain injury support groups around my state of Virginia, hoping to learn what survivors needed and how I might help.
+I LOVED working with this survivor so much, I began leading musical activities at all of the brain injury support groups around my new state of Virginia, hoping to learn what survivors needed and how I might help.

 They wanted 2 things, they told me: to be with other survivors, and to continue their recovery.
 They wanted to speak better, remember better, be more engaged in the world and lead their lives with more confidence.

-WE CARE VERY MUCH about each participant at Beyond High C, and it is our mission to listen to their needs and wants, in order to create and improve on a program that will really help them achieve their speech, cognition and recovery goals.
+WE CARE VERY MUCH about each participant at Beyond High C, and it is our mission to listen to their needs and wants, in order to create and improve upon a program that will really help them achieve their speech, cognition and recovery goals.